kellpossible/blog/content/Adventures/026-KamchatkaSummer2018.rst

 wish we could have spent more time there.
 The lodge we stayed at had an outdoor spa, we waited until after dinner and the grandma's had retired, then quickly jumped in before the mosquitoes devoured us.
-Sveta snuck some champaign over to the spa, and the evening settled.
+Sveta snuck some champaign over to us, and the evening settled.

 .. figure:: {photo}Kamchatka2018/20180722_072927.jpg
     :align: right